ypetya/skypeExtension/README.markdown

 * I want to keep main program as clear as possible => plugin support
 * My plugin ideas in priority order

-  	1. usage of a speech engine, (auto generate voice params from skype acc)
-  	2. collect filtered urls from my friends and post it to my aggregator
+  	1. collect filtered urls from my friends and post it to my aggregator
+  	2. making logs
   	3. auto responder
+  	4. usage of a speech engine, (auto generate voice params from skype acc)